-The NetSuite account administrator is the key contact for NetSuite and your users.
+The person who administers NetSuite for your organization is the key contact for NetSuite and your users.
 This person:

 Oversees the initial implementation of the NetSuite application